charleshsu168/PyBatteryGraph/README.md

 ==============

 Python Battery Graph
   This is a Python Graph for plotting battery log data in the format.
+Refer to Wiki for more information.